-While LS is held low, the SN65LVDS303 transmits payload data over a single SubLVDS data pair, D0.
-The PLL locks to PCLK and internally multiplies the clock by a factor of 30.
-The internal high-speed clock is used to serialize (shift out) the data payload on D0.
-Two reserved bits and the parity bit are added to the data frame.
+The SN65LVDS305 transmits payload data over a single SubLVDS data pair, D. The PLL locks to PCLK and internally multiplies the clock by a factor of 30.
+The internal high-speed clock is used to serialize (shift out) the data payload on D. Two reserved bits and the parity bit are added to the data frame.
 Figure 3 illustrates the timing and the mapping of the data payload into the 30-bit frame.
 The internal high-speed clock is divided by a factor of 30 to recreate the pixel clock, and presented on the SubLVDS CLK output.
 While in this mode, the PLL can lock to a clock that is in the range of 4 MHz through 15 MHz.
-This mode is intended for smaller video display formats (e.g. QVGA to HVGA) that do not require the full bandwidth capabilities of the SN65LVDS303.
+This is intended for smaller video display formats (e.g. QVGA to HVGA).

 Figure 3.
-Data and Clock Output in 1-Channel Mode (LS = Low).
+Data and Clock Output